Smudge202/smudge202.github.io/_posts/2016-07-23-clean-space-lunar-orbit.md

 _Actually, the above is a very simple basis to get your toes wet..._

 There are 2 reasons.
-The first, as I'm sure you could guess, is that the game engine for _Clean Living_ uses all this science to simulate the game universe (no pun intended).
+The first, as I'm sure you could guess, is that the game engine for _Clean Space_ uses all this science to simulate the game universe (no pun intended).
 Using mechanisms like the above (typically using [_functions over time_](https://en.wikipedia.org/wiki/Kepler%27s_laws_of_planetary_motion#Position_as_a_function_of_time) to achieve the performance required), the engine intermingles real world physics with vasts amount of theoretical physics.
 This is a **difficult** task, and at least in part explains why the development time of the game will go on for years.

 However, the second and much more _fun_ reason, is that unlike any game I've **ever** played, _Clean Space_ does not simply _reveal_ these facts about the universe to the player.
 Moreover, it doesn't reveal these facts to the _AI_!